Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 This setting controls how frequently the processor checks the Collector’s memory usage.
 By default, it’s disabled (0s), but for most environments, a one-second interval is recommended.

-Setting a shorter interval, such as less than one second, allows the limiter to react more quickly to sudden spikes in memory use, though it introduces a slight increase in CPU overhead.
+Using a shorter interval, such as under one second, allows the limiter to react more quickly to sudden spikes in memory use, though it introduces a slight increase in CPU overhead.

 On the other hand, using a longer interval reduces that overhead but means the limiter needs a larger buffer (via the spike_limit) to safely absorb memory growth between checks.